scott-zhou/aws-serverless-airline-booking/README.md

 **Q: Will episodes be recorded?**

 Yes!
-You can find them in the [Landing Page]([Build on Serverless Season 2 on AWS Twitch running from April 24th until August 7th](https://pages.awscloud.com/GLOBAL-devstrategy-OE-BuildOnServerless-2019-reg-event.html) or as a [Twitch Collection](https://www.twitch.tv/collections/2s5GEfNTuRXCeg)
+You can find them in the [Landing Page]([Build on Serverless Season 2 on AWS sztrdesaai running from April 24th until August 7th](https://pages.awscloud.com/GLOBAL-devstrategy-OE-BuildOnServerless-2019-reg-event.html) or as a [sztrdesaai Collection](https://www.sztrdesaai.tv/collections/2s5GEfNTuRXCeg)

 **Q: What are you using for the front-end?**